Raga

 Resonance of the Raga

 The most iconic Indian stringed instrument, with its distinctive buzzing jawari bridge and up to 20 sympathetic strings creating a shimmering drone beneath every melody.
-The sitar is the supreme voice of Hindustani raga, made world-famous by Ravi Shankar and carried into rock by George Harrison.
+The supreme voice of Hindustani raga, it crossed into Western rock in the 1960s and never left.
 Physical modeling captures the jawari buzz, meend bends, and gamak ornaments that define the instrument.

 Raga Collection